-There is a popular cultural fascination with wealthso well demonstrated in television programmes such as Chris Tarrant’s British hit show ‘Who Wants to be a Millionaire?’
+There is a popular cultural fascination with wealth, as well demonstrated in television programmes such as Chris Tarrant’s British hit show ‘Who Wants to be a Millionaire?’
 The quiz show on the millionaire theme is taken up in Danny Boyle’s film Slumdog Millionaire (2008) which won eight Academy Awards and a host of other honours.
 The film was adapted from the novel Q & A by Indian author Vikas Swarup (2005) which also won a range of awards and accolades, now being translated into over forty languages.
 There are also a host of popular self-help and ‘how to do it’ texts with titles such as How to Get Rich (Dennis, 2006), The Millionaire Next Door (Stanley and Danko, 1996).
 This form of ‘how to succeed in business,’ or become a millionaire books, has a long history, especially with autobiographies and biographies of the successful, the rich and the famous.
 There is also a good deal of interest in the aftermath and downside of ordinary people’s realised dreams of riches, with numerous autobiographies, novels and movies about the destructive consequences in the lives of lottery and football pools winners.
-There have been attempts to better situate the super-rich in terms of their social contribution, especially, given their tax avoidance in the context of a return to greater social inequalities along with doubts about the destructive consequences of neoliberalism in terms of climate change and ecological problems.
-Today, while academic accounts of the super-rich and rich are still thin on the ground, there has been a flood of popular books, features articles, research material and discussion in both the popular press and Internet . public attitude towards the rich swings from admiration and identification to indignation and moral outrage: either way, the conduct and lives of the rich prove to be good copy.
+More recently, there have been attempts to question the social contribution of the super-rich, with the return to greater social inequalities and the destructive consequences of neoliberalism in terms of climate change and ecological problems.
+Today, while academic accounts of the super-rich and rich are still thin on the ground, there has been a flood of popular books, features articles, research material and discussion in both the popular press and Internet . \Public attitudes towards the rich swings from admiration and identification to indignation and moral outrage: either way, the conduct and lives of the rich prove to be good copy.

 The super-rich and rich have come into increasing prominence since the 1980s.
 In the immediate post Second World War Era, the upper class and rich retained a relatively low profile.
 At the time of post-war reconstruction in the United Kingdom, budget deficits and high taxes, welfare reforms such as state education and social services, were seen by many as collective rewards for the social participation of the middle and working classes in the war effort, in which the ideology was still one of pulling together.
 Taxation on the rich reached high levels in a number of countries.
 After the 1973 Oil Crisis, with runaway inflation, balance of payment deficits and government spending shortfalls, a neoliberal programme to lower taxation and offer incentives for the rich to invest, was developed first by Richard Nixon and Ronald Reagan in California and then implemented nationally with the Reagan presidency after 1981.
 In the United Kingdom Margaret Thatcher followed similar policies in the 1980s.
 At the same time there had also been a long history of using offshore strategies for tax avoidance amongst businessmen in England and the United States.
 London, which has become the world’s leading financial centre, with the help of British governments developed a strategy since the 1960s, first with petro-dollars and euro-dollars, to offer a range of offshore financial transactions to people around the world which ushered in an era of using trusts, tax havens and other shadowy strategies to facilitate the reduction of tax bills for companies and rich individuals.